shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 ### Bulk edit issues from a group

-> - Minimum role to bulk edit issues from a group [changed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/169256) from Reporter to Planner in GitLab 17.7.
+DETAILS:
+**Tier:** Premium, Ultimate
+**Offering:** GitLab.com, Self-managed, GitLab Dedicated

 You can edit multiple issues across multiple projects when you're in a group.

 Prerequisites:

-- You must have at least the Planner role for a group.
+- You must have at least the Reporter role for a group.

 To edit multiple issues at the same time: